arthur272-debug/aula-assincrona/README.md

-##As respostas dos exercícios estão tanto no code quanto no wiki(junto com as perguntas)
+As respostas dos exercícios estão também no wiki,juntamente com as perguntas.